ngocpham98/project1-todolist/README.md

 ## Introduction

-This project is a basic todolist web written by nodejs
+This project is a basic todolist web written by Node.js, Express, and MongoDB.
+Make sure you have the MongoDB server installed.
+You can find installation instructions at: https://www.mongodb.com/

 ## Build Process